Riverscape

 A riverscape (also called river landscape) comprises the features of the landscape which can be found on and along a river.
-Most features of riverscapes include natural landforms (such as meanders and oxbow lakes) but they can also include artificial landforms (such as man-made levees and river groynes).
+Most riverscape features are natural landforms (such as meanders and oxbow lakes) but they can also include artificial landforms (such as man-made levees and river groynes).
 Riverscapes can be divided into upper course riverscapes, middle course riverscapes, and lower course riverscapes.